The Information Project

 Here at the Lab, we believe that to make progress on resolving information challenges, we need to get more granular — and more local.
 We need to get a better sense of individual information ecosystems, on distinct topics, in distinct communities.
 And we can’t do it alone, nor would we want to.

-For phase 2 of The Information Project, we are building collaborations with and among community organizations, local media, and other diverse creators of content and trusted information in Rhode Island.
+For phase 2 of The Information Project, we started building collaborations with and among community organizations, local media, and other diverse creators of content and trusted information in Rhode Island.
 The goal: Pilot a new way for students, researchers and local organizations to collaborate on information needs assessments, capacity building, and identifying what matters locally.
-Meeting people’s information needs becomes a lot easier once we know what questions people have at various points in time, what information they have access to and where, and who they trust when making sense of things.

-Imagine that five years from know, we could have a network of TIP chapters around the world.
+Imagine that five years from now, we could have a network of TIP chapters around the world.
 Students and researchers working with local organizations, on local information challenges, co-designing local solutions — yet informing and learning from each other’s work.
 Join us to make this vision a reality!

 How to get involved